-NOTE 1 Use of format 1, format 2, or format 3 axis value tables is especially recommended for values on 'wght' and 'wdth' axes, and also for “Italic” (value 1.0 on the 'ital' axis) or “Oblique” (a non-zero value on the 'slnt' axis) variants.
+NOTE 3 Use of format 1, format 2, or format 3 axis value tables is especially recommended for values on 'wght' and 'wdth' axes, and also for “Italic” (value 1.0 on the 'ital' axis) or “Oblique” (a non-zero value on the 'slnt' axis) variants.

-NOTE 2 Use of format 4 axis value tables is especially recommended for non-analytic sub-family names and the corresponding axis-value combinations in static-font families or in variable fonts that also involve 'wght' or 'wdth' axes, or “Italic” or “Oblique” variants.
+NOTE 4 Use of format 4 axis value tables is especially recommended for non-analytic subfamily names and the corresponding axis-value combinations in static-font families, or for non-analytic subfamily names in variable fonts that also involve 'wght' or 'wdth' axes, or “Italic” or “Oblique” variants.

 For any format of axis value table, the first field is read to determine the format.
-If the format is not recognized, then the axis value table can be ignored.
+If the format is not recognized, then the axis value table may be ignored.

 Each format includes a valueNameID field, which references a display string to be associated with the numeric axis value or combination of axis values.
 Defined name IDs, such as name IDs 2, 17 or 22, can be used if those have the appropriate string for an axis value.
-Otherwise, name IDs must be greater than 255 and less than 32768.
+Otherwise, name IDs shall be greater than 255 and less than 32768.

 The different formats all include fields with numeric axis values.
-For any axis with a registered axis tag, the numeric values in the axis value tables will be interpreted in the same manner as they would be interpreted in the font variations table.
-In particular, they will be interpreted according to the user-coordinate scale and conventions specified for that axis.
-Similarly, if a variable font has a variation axis defined using a non-registered, custom tag, it is assumed that the values in axis value tables and in the font variations table are interpreted using the same custom scale, even if it is not conventionally defined.
+These values use the same scale as is used for the given axis in the 'fvar' table.

-In some cases, an attribute using a new design axis may be introduced into a family after other fonts have been released, with the new attribute not anticipated in any way in the initial fonts.
+In some cases, an attribute using a new design axis could be introduced into a family after other fonts have been released, with the new attribute not anticipated in any way in the initial fonts.
 For example, a font designer might initially create Regular, Bold and Italic variants of a design, and then later add width variants such as Condensed.
 In that case, the initial fonts might not have identified that they represent the “Normal” attribute on the width scale.
-The newer fonts should include axis value records that describe the earlier fonts.
-A flag is defined to designate such axis value records; this is described in detail below.
+The newer fonts should include axis value tables that describe the earlier fonts in relation to the new design axis.
+A flag is defined to designate such axis value tables; this is described in detail below.

-No two tables should provide information for the same axis value.
+No two tables should provide information for the same combination of axis values:

+There should not be a format 1 table with axisIndex and value that match the axisIndex and value of a separate format 3 table.

+There should not be a format 1 table with the same axisIndex as a separate format 2 table if the format 1 value is greater than the rangeMinValue and less than the rangeMaxValue of the format 2 table.
+The format 1 value may be the same as the minimum or maximum of the format 2 range, but the format 2 nominalValue should be different.

+Since format 2 and format 3 each provide additional and distinct information associated with an axis value, a font may contain a format 2 table and a format 3 table with the same axisIndex where the format 2 nominal value is the same as the format 3 value.
+The flags and valueNameID of the two tables shall be the same.

+A format 4 table may specify an axis value that is also specified in another table, but only if there is some other difference in the combination of axis values specified by those two tables.

+Since use of format 4 tables is recommended only for multi-axis value combinations associated with a non-analytic name element, there should not be cases of a format 4 table with a single axis value that matches the value or nominal value of another axis value table.

 Axis value table, format 1

+Axis value table format 1 has the following structure.